How to remove malware from your Mac?

 - Restore your Mac using Time Machine (to the point before it got infected).

-OK, looks we’ve covered how to remove adware from Mac including both manual and software solutions.
-Hope your Mac stays virus-free and may you never click on those scary Mac alerts again.
+OK, looks like we’ve covered how to remove malware from Mac, including both manual and software solutions.
+Hope your Mac stays virus-free, and may you never click on those scary Mac alerts again.